Don’t sleep on hiring a professional chimney sweep

 Let's say your chimney weathered a terrible storm or even a recent earthquake.
 If you're concerned about serious structural damage, a level-three inspection is your best bet.
 The work is incredibly detailed and runs from $1,000 to $5,000.

 Chimney sweeps are highly trained and certified professionals.
 Their work can protect your home against chimney fires and carbon monoxide.
-In other words, handling all chimney inspections and cleaning on your own isn't the best plan.
+In other words, you shouldn’t handle chimney inspections or cleanings on your own.

 For example, you can use creosote logs to loosen the buildup of dangerous residue inside your chimney throughout the year.
 Each log costs an average of $15 and can be used between professional cleanings.
 You can also act as the eyes and ears for your chimney sweep between cleanings by: